ndesh26/ndesh26.github.io/about.md

 title: About
 ---

-I am Nayan.
-I work as a software engineer in the networks division of Samsung Electronics, South Korea.
+Hi!
+My name is Nayan.
+I am a Software Developer with 5 years of experience.
+Currently I am working as a software engineer in the networks division of Samsung Electronics, South Korea.
+For the past 3 years I have been working on the [wireless physical layer]({% post_url 2020-11-20-Introduction-to-Wireless-Physical-Layer %}) for 5G networks.
+In my current job, I focus on writing higly-efficient C++ code using AVX512 intrinsics.
+Previously I worked on developing a kubernetes based platform using the [kuryr](https://opendev.org/openstack/kuryr-kubernetes/commits/branch/master/search?q=Nayan+Deshmukh) as the network plugin to allow a harmonious existence with VMs.
 I graduated from IIT Kanpur with a bachelors in Computer Science and Engineering.

 I am the maintainer of the [rust bindings](https://crates.io/crates/evdev-rs) for libevdev.
-I have previously contributed to the DRM GPU Scheduler which is part of the
-[Linux Kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/log/?qt=author&q=nayan) as part of GSoC18.
+I have previously contributed to the DRM GPU Scheduler which is part of the [Linux Kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/log/?qt=author&q=nayan) as part of GSoC18.
 I have also contributed to [Mesa](https://cgit.freedesktop.org/mesa/mesa/log/?qt=author&q=Nayan+Deshmukh), which is a userspace implementation of openGL, vulkan and other graphics APIs.
-My interest areas are Computer Architecture, Operating Systems and Compilers.
-I am always curious to learn more about this areas and their interactions with each other.

-When I am not on my computer, I would be exersing my body by playing squash or relaxing my mind by watching a TV series (mostly
-Kdramas these days).
-I was forced by corona to take up cooking but I have started liking it since then.
+My interest areas lie at the junction of Computer Architecture, Operating Systems and Compilers.
+I'm endlessly curious about the intricate interactions between these areas, and I'm eager to keep pushing the boundaries of my expertise in these areas.
+I do take up side projects during my spare time to learn new things but most of them remain undocumented and unfinished, some of which can be found [here]({{site.baseurl}}/tags#side-project).
+When I am not on my computer, I would be exercising my body by playing squash or relaxing my mind by watching a TV series.
+I was forced by corona to take up cooking but ~~I have started liking it since then~~, I grew out of the cooking phase.